 When to Wear & When Not to Wear a Trench Coat?

 Today, I would wear it for all kinds of daywear activities, except formal morning dress.
-It is appropriate with casual wear as well as business suits, and it is an ideal travel companion due to its moderate to light weight, water repellancy and versatility.
-Despite its manifold uses, please bear in mind that the trench coat is not appropriate for formal evening wear such as tuxedo or white tie.
+It is appropriate with casual wear as well as business suits, and it is an ideal travel companion due to its moderate to light weight, water repellency, and versatility.
+Despite its manifold uses, please bear in mind that the trench coat is not appropriate for formal evening wear such as black tie or white tie.

 The trench coat remains a stylish raincoat for men and women alike despite its unmistakably military origins.
 It is versatile, tough-wearing and dashing if worn right.
 Because of its weight and detachable liner it can be worn during the spring and fall but also during mild or rainy winters.
 It is an ideal travel jacket that combines multiple coats in one.
 Before you buy one, think about where and how you will wear it and what style would look best on you.
 If you have any further questions, in case you think I missed something or if you know a great source for trench coats, please let us know.